zohaibxrehman/Amigo/README.md

 Once logged in as user, you will be taken to the user dashboard.
 Here, you will be able to see recent notifications received from users who are interested in being your roommates.
 You will be able to view and edit your own post once the backend is set up, under User Activity.

-### Make a Post View - http://localhost:3000/makepost
-As a user you will be able to create a post by clicking on Make a Post on the postings page.

 ### Postings View - http://localhost:3000/finder
 We plan on having filtering functionality based on preferences, price and location once we have our backend setup.
 You can switch between the **Map View** and **Postings View** by clicking on the map/list button on the Postings Page.

+### Make a New Post View - http://localhost:3000/makepost
+As a user you will be able to create a post by clicking on Make a Post on the postings page.

 ### Post View** - http://localhost:3000/post
 Once you click on a post, you will be taken to another page with post details and ability to contact the user who made the post.